Maulorian/-Maulorian.github.io/index.md

-# Alexandre de Pape - Personnal Projects
+# Alexandre de Pape - Projects

 This website holds a record of the projects I've done to greatly improve my knowledge in topics such as Software Development, Game Development, Tasks Automation, Networking and DevOps.